 On entering Co-op Academy Swinton children are placed in a mixed ability form group.
 These units are not too large, usually about 25 students.
 All the forms of the same age group make up a Year Group which is the responsibility of a Pupil Progress Coordinator and Year Manager.
 They are the members of staff who collect all the information – social, behavioural and academic, concerning your child.
-It is to the Pupil Progress Coordinator and Year Manager that any personal information, problems involving your youngster or enquiries should be directed in the first instance.
+It is to the Pupil Progress Coordinator and Year Manager that any personal information, problems involving your child or enquiries should be directed in the first instance.

 - Communications: English Language, English Literature, Media, French and Spanish

 - Maths: Mathematics